 Purchase orders may be written to obligate ITA funds.
-The obligation documents an agreement between the ITA recipient, the WIOA Title I services provider, and the training provider.
-Deobligates must be tracked if students receive additional resources and/or discontinue training prior to completion.
+The obligation documents an agreement between the WIOA Title I recipient, the WIOA Title I service provider and the training provider.
+Deobligations must be tracked if students receive additional resources and/or discontinue training prior to completion.